thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+12/31/20 Daily data (under the /dailies/ folder) has been added for 12/30 and 12/29, note that some tweets will bleed into the following day due to different timezones captured.

 12/29/20 Daily data (under the /dailies/ folder) has been added for 12/28 and 12/27, note that some tweets will bleed into the following day due to different timezones captured.

 12/27/20 Version 42 of the dataset.
 Last version in 2020, please follow our Twitter (@drjmbanda) for some cool year-long visualizations.
 Dailies have been added for 12/26, 12/25, and 12/24.